VirochaanRG/MES-Event-Management-System/src/README.md

 ### Running the Web App

 Run `pnpm dev` to run both web-admin and web-user.
+If it is your first time you have to run `pnpm build:full` first and then run `pnpm dev`.

 ### Running the Mobile App